jojozhuang/jojozhuang.github.io/_notes/introduction-of-linux.md

 * GNU SQL: relational database system
 * Radius: a remote authentication and accounting server

-## Chapter 2.
-Quickstart
+## 2. Quickstart
+### 2.1.
+Logging in, activating the user interface and logging out
 Terminal Window, Command Prompt
+### 2.2.
+Absolute basics
 ```
 [user@host dir]
 ```
 In the above example, user will be your login name, hosts the name of the machine you are working on, and dir an indication of your current location in the file system.

 Key or key combination  |  Function
 ------------------------|----------------------------------
 `Ctrl+A`  | Move cursor to the beginning of the command line.
 `Ctrl+C`  | End a running program and return the prompt.
 `Ctrl+D`  | Log out of the current shell session, equal to typing exit or logout.
 `Ctrl+E`  | Move cursor to the end of the command line.
 `Ctrl+H`  | Generate backspace character.
 `Ctrl+L`  | Clear this terminal.
 `Ctrl+R`  | Search command history.
 `Ctrl+Z`  | Suspend a program.
 `ArrowLeft and ArrowRight` | Move the cursor one place to the left or right on the command line, so that you can insert characters at other places than just at the beginning and the end.
 `ArrowUp and ArrowDown` | Browse history.
 Go to the line that you want to repeat, eventually edit details, and press Enter to save time.
 `Shift+PageUp and Shift+PageDown` | Browse terminal buffer (to see text that has "scrolled off" the screen).
 `Tab`     |  Command or filename completion; when multiple choices are possible, the system will either signal with an audio or visual bell, or, if too many choices are possible, ask you if you want to see them all.
 `Tab Tab` |  Shows file or command completion possibilities.

-Get help
+### 2.3.
+Getting help
+#### 2.3.2.
 The man pages
+Find official manual pages with `man` command.
 ```sh
 man man
 man ls
 ```
+Navigation in man.
 * space bar -> next page
 * b key -> previous page
 * q key -> quit

+#### 2.3.3.
+More info
 The Info pages
 ```sh
 info info
 info ls
 ```
+A short index of explanations for commands is available using the `whatis` command.
 ```sh
 whatis ls
 apropos browser
 ```
 The −−help option
 ```sh
 cat −−help
 ```
-Konqueror as help browser
-gnome−help

-## Chapter 3.
-About files and the file system
+## 3. About files and the file system
-Special files:
+### 3.1.
+General overview of the Linux file system
+#### 3.1.1.
+Files
+Most files are just files, called `regular files`; they contain normal data, for example text files, executable files or programs, input for or output from a program and so on.
+And there are some `special files`:
 * Directories: files that are lists of other files.
 * Special files: the mechanism used for input and output.
 Most special files are in /dev, we will discuss them later.